 - 2 cans of juice per family member, like this brand

 - 2 cans of meat per family member (tuna, salmon, chicken , Spam, etc.)

 - 2 cans of soup or stew for each family member

 - 3 non-perishable items such as saltine crackers , graham crackers , dry cereal , etc.

 - 1 bag small beans (lentils , navy beans , etc.) 1 pound per family member

 - Additional supplies for infants or elderly – 2 weeks worth (diapers, wipes, children’s medication, formula, protein/calorie drinks, prescription medications, extra pair of glasses)

 - For those who have pets: 1 large container of dry food – This amount should last 2 weeks or longer

 - Date perishable goods with a marker

-- If possible, set aside $20 to use for emergencies
+- If possible, set aside $100 to use for emergencies in small bills

 - Make a disaster plan and decide what types of disasters you are planning for (weather related, natural disasters, economic or personal disasters)